radarlabs/react-native-radar/README.md

 Radar.startTracking();
 ```

-**Assuming you have configured your project properly, the SDK will wake up while the user is moving (usually every 2-3 minutes), then shut down when the user stops (usually within 3-5 minutes).
-To save battery, the SDK will not wake up when stopped, and the user must move at least 100 meters from a stop (sometimes more) to wake up the SDK.**
+Assuming you have configured your project properly, the SDK will wake up while the user is moving (usually every 3-5 minutes), then shut down when the user stops (usually within 5-10 minutes).
+To save battery, the SDK will not wake up when stopped, and the user must move at least 100 meters from a stop (sometimes more) to wake up the SDK. **Note that location updates may be delayed significantly by iOS [Low Power Mode](https://support.apple.com/en-us/HT205234), by Android [Doze Mode and App Standby](https://developer.android.com/training/monitoring-device-state/doze-standby.html) and [Background Location Limits](https://developer.android.com/about/versions/oreo/background-location-limits.html), or if the device has connectivity issues, low battery, or wi-fi disabled.
+These constraints apply to all uses of background location services on iOS and Android, not just Radar.
+See more about [accuracy and reliability](https://radar.io/documentation/sdk#accuracy).**

 Optionally, you can configure advanced tracking options.
 See the [iOS background tracking documentation](https://radar.io/documentation/sdk#ios-background) and [Android background tracking documentation](https://radar.io/documentation/sdk#android-background) for descriptions of these options.